 What is a protocol?

 A protocol consists of a set of rules and procedures which govern the exchange of data between two or more devices.
-Protocols define how the transmission of data will precisely take place between electronic devices such as computers.
-They set the standard procedures for communication and exchange of information.
+Protocols define how data transmission will occur between electronic devices such as computers.
+They set the standard procedures for communication and the exchange of information.

 The International Organization for Standardization established the Open Systems Interconnection (OSI).
-It is one such widely used Internet protocol that lays down the standard for communication over different networks.
-The model divides the process of data transmission in a series of seven layers.
+One such widely used Internet protocol lays down the standard for communication over different networks.
+The model divides the process of data transmission into a series of seven layers.

-Other important internet protocols are TCP/IP, HTTPS, SMTP, and DNS.
+Important internet protocols are TCP/IP, HTTPS, DNS, and SMTP.

 What is SMTP?